tiredofit/docker-db-backup/README.md

 ##### Encryption Options

+Encryption occurs after compression and the encrypted filename will have a `.gpg` suffix

 | Variable                     | Description                                 | Default |
 | ---------------------------- | ------------------------------------------- | ------- |
 | `DEFAULT_ENCRYPT`            | Encrypt file after backing up with GPG      | `FALSE` |